vtex/shoreline/styleguides/brand-ui/src/components/Accordion/README.md

 ### useAccordion

 To handle states, you can use the `useAccordion` hook.
-It is extracted directly from [useCollapsible](../Collapsible) with the same props just overriding the props bellow.[Read more](../Collapsible)
+It is extracted directly from [useCollapsible](../Collapsible) with the same props just overriding the props below.[Read more](../Collapsible)

 | prop     | type     | description                                  | required | default |
 | -------- | -------- | -------------------------------------------- | -------- | ------- |